 This recipe has a wonderful lingering taste of garlic so if you are sensitive to garlic you might want to decrease the measurement to maybe 2 tsp.
 If you use raw garlic be really careful because the raw version of garlic is VERY pungent.

 It would be well served as a vessel for a raw nut cheese for sure but I have to admit that it carries it own weight beautifully and tastes amazing all by itself.

-- Making oat flour: first make your oat flour but putting raw, gluten-free oats in your food processor, processing until it reaches a fine flour consistency.
+- Place the oats in the food processor, fitted with the “S” blade, processing until it reaches a fine flour consistency.

-- Add flax meal (make by grinding flax seeds in a coffee grinder or Bullet), coconut flour, garlic powder, and salt.
+- Add the ground flax seeds, coconut flour, garlic powder, and salt.
 Pulse till mixed.